Probate Q&A Series

 3. Children Only

-If no spouse survives, the entire estate passes equally to the decedent’s children under § 29-14.1.
+If no spouse survives, the entire estate passes equally to the decedent’s issue under § 29-16.
 If a child has died before the decedent, the child’s share passes to that child’s descendants per stirpes.

 4. No Spouse or Descendants

-When there is no spouse or descendant, the estate goes to the decedent’s parents or, if a parent is deceased, to any surviving siblings under § 29-15.
+When there is no spouse or issue, the estate goes to the decedent’s parents equally, or to the surviving parent, under § 29-15.
+If there is no surviving parent, the estate passes to siblings and the issue of deceased siblings as provided by § 29-15.

 5. No Close Relatives

-If the decedent has no spouse, descendants, parents, or siblings, the law looks to grandparents.
-If none survive, more distant relatives like aunts, uncles, and cousins may inherit.
+If the decedent has no spouse, issue, parents, or siblings, the law looks to grandparents and other kin as provided in § 29-15.
 If no relatives exist, the estate escheats to the State of North Carolina.

 Key Points to Remember

-• The surviving spouse’s preferential share is $60,000 plus half of the balance when there are both spouse and children.
+• The surviving spouse’s preferential share is $60,000 plus half of the balance when there is a surviving spouse and one child, or the descendants of one deceased child; different shares apply in other family configurations.

 • Descendants of a deceased child step into that child’s share (per stirpes).

-• Priority moves from spouse to children, then to parents, siblings, grandparents, and other relatives.
+• Priority moves from spouse to issue, then to parents, siblings, grandparents, and other relatives.

 • Without any eligible relatives, the estate passes to the state by escheat.